textileio/community/docs/powergate/devnet.md

 If you require more realistic scenarios (e.g. during product demos), you can change to block production speed to _~1s_ and enable `--bigsectors`.
 This would progress deal slow enough that you can observe updates in the status of confirmed deals at the rate of _~1 minute_ and also store larger files if required.

+!!!Warning
+    Not using `--bigsectors` will limit you to storing files of around 700 bytes and deals will complete in 30-60 seconds.
+Using `--bigsectors` will allow you to store files anywhere from 1Mb to 400Mb, but deals will complete in 3-4 minutes.
+Be sure to choose the value that makes sense for your development scenario.

 **Production compatible storage**

 The devnet is designed so that you can build and test your system quickly but function the exact same way as the production Filecoin network, except faster and entirely local.
 The devnet supports both 2KiB and 512MiB sectors, and the speed of block production is configurable.
 For advanced features, refer to the [devnet Readme](https://github.com/textileio/lotus-devnet).